Barbershop singing has been around in New Zealand for many years and began in Auckland in 1974 (See note 1).

 Since 1990, barbershop has been taken into the New Zealand schools.

 The first National Secondary School Quartet contest for boys was held in 1992.
 Contests have been held annually since then.

 From 1996, girls were included in the event.
 YSIH finals now includes both a National Secondary Schools Chorus and Quartet Contests, preceded by regional competitions.

 Several quartet winners have gone on to attend the International Collegiate (University Level) Finals in the USA.

-Both the City of Sails and Canterbury Plainsmen choruses have competed in the USA.
+The City of Sails, Canterbury Plainsmen and Vocal FX choruses have all competed in the annual International Contests held in the USA.

 2009 saw Vocal FX from Wellington placed 10th in the Open Chorus Competition.
 They have since returned to better that position.